 If you have never done this, check out your local fairs and see if there is a place for you.
 I guarantee you that you will see some AMAZING work and have a wonderful experience!!

-One of my favorite things about quilting is to motivate others and help them in their quilting journey.
+One of my favorite things about quilting is motivating others and helping them in their quilting journey.
 As part of this endeavor, I LOVE to present programs and workshops to groups and guilds around the world.
-All of my programs work well with Zoom meetings and I would love to speak to your group.
+All of my programs work well with Zoom meetings, and I would love to speak to your group.

 In comments on this post, several people mentioned that they were intrigued by the actual judging process so I thought that I would walk you thru this process for a smaller (guild) show.